Definition of Cash Management

 Example of Cash Management

-Following is ABC’s weekly average cash balances:
+Following are ABC’s weekly average cash balances:

 Annual interest rate= 12%

-Monthly Average Cash Balance is calculated as
+The monthly Average Cash Balance is calculated as

 - Monthly Average Cash Balance= $46,000 / 4

 Monthly Return on Average Cash Balance is calculated as

 - Monthly Return on Average Cash Balance = $11,500 * 0.1